 While we embed accessibility standards into the development of websites, there must be equal effort from developers and students of computer science to learn accessibility from the get-go.
 They need to learn the importance of accessible language and formats.
 As well, digital communications are more than websites, they can be in the form of an email, infographic, etc.

-We began discussing Section 5 – Emergency Procedures, Plans or Public Safety Iinformation.
+We began discussing Section 5 – Emergency Procedures, Plans or Public Safety Information.
 There is language in the proposed employment standard that may provide guidance.

 The first requirement in the section is confusing as it seems to only allow for one accessible format, in the wording ‘…shall provide the information in an accessible format…’.
 As well, the term ‘upon request’ may indicate that organizations don’t have to provide their emergency information in advance, when they already have emergency procedures that can be made public and it isn’t a real time emergency situation.